-The consumer industry continues to be a hotbed of innovation, with activity driven by convenience, environmental sustainability, and health and wellness, as well as the growing importance of food safety and transparency, personalised nutrition, and technologies such as 3D food printer and digital food management.
-In the last three years alone, there have been over 450,000 patents filed and granted in the consumer industry, according to GlobalData’s report on Innovation in Consumer: Beverage carbonaters.
+The consumer industry continues to be a hotbed of patent innovation.
+Activity is driven by convenience, environmental sustainability, and health and wellness, as well as the growing importance of food safety and transparency, personalized nutrition, and technologies such as 3D food printer and digital food management.
+In the last three years alone, there have been over 662,000 patents filed and granted in the consumer industry, according to GlobalData’s report on Innovation in consumer: beverage carbonators.
+Buy the report here.

 Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-Within the emerging innovation stage, hydrogel dressings, dextrin-based compositions, and safety injection needles are disruptive technologies that are in the early stages of application and should be tracked closely.
-Wet wipes dispenser, carbon fibre sports equipment, and cigarette rod making device are some of the accelerating innovation areas, where adoption has been steadily increasing.
-Among maturing innovation areas are portable toothbrush cases and anabolic muscle supplements, which are now well established in the industry.
+Within the emerging innovation stage, microencapsulated proteins, plant based cheese substitutes, and texturized vegetable proteins are disruptive technologies that are in the early stages of application and should be tracked closely.
+Botulinum toxin, beverage pods, and filled confectionary manufacturing are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are anabolic muscle supplements and protein-fortified beverages, which are now well established in the industry.

 Innovation S-curve for the consumer industry